zzzprojects/docs/learnentityframeworkcore.com/pages/saving/adding-data.md

 - generated key values are updated on the entity instances after saving
 - related entities can also be inserted when they are part of the same object graph

+For a general overview of saving tracked changes, see [SaveChanges](/saving/save-changes).

-For a deeper explanation of how tracked changes are persisted, see [SaveChanges](/saving/save-changes).
+For a deeper step-by-step explanation of what EF Core does internally when changes are saved, see [How SaveChanges Works](/saving/save-changes-how-it-works).

 For more about how EF Core stores entity states, see [ChangeTracker](/saving/change-tracker).